 Yes.
 You will need to bring two witnesses with you.
 They can be anyone as long as they are over 18 years old and speak english.
 We do not normally supply witnesses, however if you provide sufficient notice we can, there is a cost of $300 (for 2 witnesses).

 Number of guests.
-Key Studio Office - North Sydney
+The Studio, Milsons Point, North Sydney

 - For an Office ceremony the maximum number is 12 (including the bride & groom, adult & children guests, suppliers)